domeniconappo/grib-interpolator/README.md

 The grib_interpolator package is a pure python API to read GRIB files and interpolate values for any target grid.

-It's a light and generalized version of part of python code that was developed under the Copernicus EFAS operational center @ECMWF.
+It's a light and generalized version of part of python code that was developed for the Copernicus EFAS operational center @ECMWF.

-It uses GRIB API python interface for GRIB file handling and vaules interpolation.
+It uses GRIB API python interface for GRIB file handling and values interpolation.
 Interpolation is also provided via scipy modules.

 It handles GRIB files up to two resolutions messages, and interpolates values using multiple methods with Interpolator class.